 - Honorary Doctorate LLD, Wilfred Laurier University – 2007

 - Honorary Doctorate LLD, McGill University – 2005

 - Honorary Doctorate LLD, University of Toronto – 2002

 - Maclean’s Magazine ‘Man of the Year’ – 1999

 Jack has lived in Toronto since 1986.
 He has three daughters – Noni, Daphna and Elana – and three grandchildren – Jacob, Saffi and Luca

 About Elana Rabinovitch, Executive Director

-Elana Rabinovitch received her Honours B.A.
-(English literature) from Concordia University and continued her postgraduate studies at Carleton University’s School of Journalism.
+Elana Rabinovitch received her undergraduate degree in English Literature from Concordia University in Montreal and continued her postgraduate studies at Carleton University’s School of Journalism.

 Elana lives in Toronto with her son, Luca.
-She is President of Propaganda Ink, a marketing and media relations company, and serves on the board of World Literacy Canada.
+She is President of Propaganda Ink, a marketing and media relations company, and serves on the boards of World Literacy Canada and PEN Canada.